A Brave New World

 Tao Te Ching

 I came to this book in my first year of university, hearing it referenced many times in Jim O’Shaughnessy’s Infinite Loops podcast, cited as foundational to his worldview, treating it not only as an interesting historical artefact but as working infrastructure for how he thinks about probability, and navigating complex systems.
-Coming to a 2,500-year-old Taoist classic through a quantitative investor is a strange entry point, but it turned out to be a revealing one. ...
+Coming to a 2,500-year-old Taoist classic through a quantitative investor is a rather strange entry point, It’s perfect.
+“Simplicity, patience, compassion. ...